tettetcaleb/Network-Traffic-Analysis-Intrusion-Detection-Lab/Network_Security_Study_Notes.md

 ### SOC Relevance
 A SOC analyst's job is to monitor, detect, and respond to threats against all three of these goals.
 Everything in this course feeds into that workflow.

+Source & Destination Port — identify which application is sending and receiving (e.g. port 443 = HTTPS, port 22 = SSH).
+SOC use: spotting unusual ports used for data exfiltration or C2 traffic.

+Sequence Number — a number assigned to each byte of data so the receiver can reassemble packets in the correct order.
+Also used to detect missing or duplicate packets.

+Acknowledgment Number — tells the sender which byte the receiver expects next, confirming what was successfully received.
+This is how TCP guarantees delivery.

+Data Offset — tells the receiver where the actual data starts, since the header can vary in size due to options.

+Reserved — unused bits, set to zero.
+Reserved for future use by the protocol.

+Flags — 9 control bits that manage the state of the connection.
+The key ones are SYN (start connection), ACK (acknowledge), FIN (close connection), RST (reset/abort), and PSH (send data immediately).
+SOC use: a flood of SYN packets with no ACK = SYN flood attack.
+Unexpected RST packets can indicate a port scan.

+Window Size — how many bytes the receiver can accept before needing an acknowledgment.
+Controls the flow so neither side gets overwhelmed.

+Checksum — verifies the header and data haven't been corrupted in transit.
+If it doesn't match, the packet is dropped.

+Urgent Pointer — only active when the URG flag is set, points to urgent data that should be processed immediately.
+Rarely used in normal traffic.

+Options — optional extra settings like maximum segment size or timestamps.
+Padded to keep the header aligned to 32-bit boundaries.
 ---

 ## 2. Network Layer Protocols